Getting from Lisbon to Fatima, Portugal

-Today, Catholic devotees travel from far and wide to visit Fatima and the imposing and grand Fatima Sanctuary, as well as the various other religious sights to be found here.
+Today, Catholic devotees travel from far and wide to visit Fatima and the imposing and grand Fatima Sanctuary, one of the many major landmarks you’ll find in Portugal, as well as the various other religious sights to be found here.

 The first apparition was recorded as having taken place on the 13th of May.
 Every year around this date especially, Fatima becomes an extremely busy destination.
 Of course, over Easter and other Christian religious periods, it’s just as popular.

 In my personal opinion, the town of Fatima itself is not the prettiest of Portuguese towns to visit.
 But if you are interested in the history or want to visit for religious reasons, then naturally speaking, Fátima is a must visit.